simonmichael/hledger/hledger/hledger.m4.md

 - The account directive's scope is "whole file and below" (see [directives](#directives)).
 This means it affects all of the current file, and any files it includes, but not parent or sibling files.
 The position of account directives within the file does not matter, though it's usual to put them at the top.
 - Accounts can only be declared in `journal` files, but will affect [included](#include-directive) files of all types.
 - It's currently not possible to declare "all possible subaccounts" with a wildcard; every account posted to must be declared.
-- If you use the [--infer-equity](#inferring-equity-conversion-postings) flag, you will also need declarations for the account names it generates.
+- The account [--infer-equity](#inferring-equity-conversion-postings) uses by default - equity:conversion - need not be declared.
+  (If you configure a different conversion account, that will need to be declared.)

 ### Account display order